N04A719/entity.lua/README.md

 `ent` - Player entity object.

-Returns the entity index of the player's active weapon, or `nil` if the player is not alive, dormant, etc.
+Returns the entity object of the player's active weapon, or `nil` if the player is not alive, dormant, etc.
 ##
 ```
 :hitbox_position